 4. Educational Requirement is the requirement that the student complete one or more specific educational activities directly related to the violation committed.

-5. Task/Service Participation is the requirement that the student participate in assigned tasks that are appropriate to the regulation violated or behavior displayed.
+5. Task/Service Participation is the requirement that the student

-6. Restitution is the requirement that the student reimburse the College, appropriate individual or organization for damage, personal injury, or misappropriation.
+6. Restitution is the requirement that the student

 (19) The sanctions of Permanent Dismissal, Indefinite Suspension, Suspension, or Deferred Suspension may be administered even though the student may not currently be on probation, has not previously been placed on probation, or has otherwise not been disciplined.
-Students who are suspended or dismissed from the College are considered not to be in good standing during the term of suspension/dismissal.
-Students will not be eligible for any refund of tuition, general fees, or residence fees if required to withdraw by the College.
+Students who are suspended or dismissed from the university are considered not to be in good standing during the term of suspension/dismissal.
+Students will not be eligible for any refund of tuition, general fees, or residence fees if required to withdraw by the university.
 Students may not earn course credit while serving a suspension sanction, nor may a student transfer credits taken elsewhere while suspended.